 Now you should click “Login with Instagram” to grant your WordPress website some permissions to access your Instagram account.

 It is important to mention here, that rights are granted to your website directly, not some third-party service that will be able to collect information about you.

 And that is it.
 Now you can click “Refresh cache” button and start using Guttenberg blocks and shortcodes.

-Plugin will keep refreshing cache by itself but this can take up to 15 minutes to see the latest photos from Instagram on your website.
+The plugin will keep refreshing the cache by itself but this can take up to 15 minutes to see the latest photos from Instagram on your website.
 This is required to increase the speed of your website and reduce the number of requests to Facebook API.
 Limits of Facebook API are quite high, but they still exist.